khulnasoft-lab/design.khulnasoft.com/contents/components/table.md

 Representing null values should be made on a case-by-case basis.
 Some ways of addressing this are:
 - Keep the cell empty to reduce noise and help with legibility.
-- Use a dash ("-") to signify missing data.
+- Use text to indicate what is missing.
+For example, "Unassigned" if there is no assignee.
-- Put an "empty" message in a cell.
+- Use a dash ("-").
+For example, if there is no data and a text explanation is not applicable.

 ### Truncation